Agentic Copyright Watermarking against Adversarial Evidence Forgery with Purification-Agnostic Curriculum Proxy Learning

-\item \textbf{Addressed gradient-based evidence forgery attacks with adversarial purification}: This work demonstrates how adversarial attacks can forge evidence, posing a new security challenge for black-box watermarking, and addresses such attacks by integrating purification mechanisms, improving the anti-counterfeiting capability of watermark verification.
+\item \textbf{Addressed an evidence forgery attack with adversarial purification}: This work demonstrates how adversarial attacks can forge evidence, posing a security threat to black-box watermarking, and addresses counterfeit attacks with integrated purification mechanisms.

-\item \textbf{Proposed a purification-agnostic proxy learning method}: The proposed learning method mitigates the impact of purification on non-adversarial sample accuracy by training in a proxy domain, reducing accuracy degradation and enhancing both watermark reliability and overall model performance. \end{itemize}
+\item \textbf{Proposed a purification-agnostic curriculum proxy learning method}: The proposed proxy learning method mitigates the impact of unseen purification on non-adversarial samples, reducing accuracy degradation and enhancing both watermark verification reliability and overall model performance. \end{itemize}